 Awarded British Triathlon event of the year in 2015, the Pembrokeshire Coast Triathlon takes you through spectacular scenery in St Brides Bay, in the heart of the Pembrokeshire Coast National Park.

-An Olympic-distance triathlon, with a 1.5km swim, 43km bike ride and a 10.6km run, this event is particularly popular with relay teams.
+An Olympic-distance event, with a 1.5km swim, 43km bike ride and a 10.6km run, this Pembrokeshire triathlon is particularly popular with relay teams.
 Including a swim that’s never further than 200 metres from the shore, a challenging and hilly cycle and a run along the beach and coast path, this is one of the best events for soaking up the beautiful Pembrokeshire views.

 Stay in one of our hot tub cottages in Pembrokeshire for a well-deserved soak after all that effort.
 We also have a great range of cottages in Pembrokeshire for all your supporters to stay in too.